-Both policies are in general conformity with Local Plan Policy GS3 (Development Limits) and, in the case of Policy H2, act to add value and detail to criteria A to D as set out in that policy.
+5.5.6 Both policies are in general conformity with Local Plan Policy GS3 (Development Limits) and, in the case of Policy H2, act to add value and detail to criteria A to D as set out in that policy.
 They are also in line with Local Plan policy provisions in respect of the natural environment (NE3), landscape character (NE4), trees and woodlands (NE7), air quality (NE1), heritage assets (HP2), protecting amenity (HP4), protecting open space and recreation facilities (HP6), sustainable travel (TI1) and new infrastructure (TI4).

-Policies also have regard to NPPF paragraphs 104 (considering transport issues from the earliest stages of plan-making); 105 (actively managing patterns of growth; focusing significant developments on locations which are or can be made sustainable); para 93 (planning positively for the provision of community facilities and other local services to enhance the sustainability of communities and residential environments); para 174 (protecting valued landscapes and sites of biodiversity); para 189 (conserving heritage assets in a manner appropriate to their significance); and para 174 (e) (preventing unacceptable levels of air pollution in relation to any development and helping to improve air quality wherever possible).
+5.5.7 Policies also have regard to NPPF paragraphs 108 (considering transport issues from the earliest stages of plan-making); 109 (actively managing patterns of growth; focusing significant developments on locations which are or can be made sustainable); para 97 (planning positively for the provision of community facilities and other local services to enhance the sustainability of communities and residential environments); para 180 (protecting valued landscapes and sites of biodiversity); para 195 (conserving heritage assets in a manner appropriate to their significance); and para 180 (e) (preventing unacceptable levels of air pollution in relation to any development and helping to improve air quality wherever possible).

-POLICY H1: SMALL SCALE AND INFILL HOUSING DEVELOPMENT WITHIN THE DEVELOPMENT LIMIT
+POLICY H1: HOUSING DEVELOPMENT WITHIN THE DEVELOPMENT LIMIT

-To be supported, housing development within the village development limit, as identified on the Neighbourhood Plan Policies Map, should meet the following design and layout requirements:-
+To be supported, housing development within the village development limit, as identified on the Neighbourhood Plan Policies Map, should comply with the design requirements set out in Policies GNE1, GNE2, GNE6, BE1, BE2, BE3 and BE5 of this plan.